mayukhdeep12/AI-Shopping-Assistant/README.md

 - **ReAct – Think and Do on the Spot**: ReAct quickly switches between thinking and taking action.
 It figures out what to do, does it, then looks at the result before deciding the next step.
 - **Toolformer – Knows Which Tool to Use**: Toolformer is trained to recognize when and how to use different tools (like APIs) based on its internal knowledge.
 - **Automatic Tool Chain (ATC) – Writes Code to Solve Tasks**: ATC follows instructions to generate code, helping it use tools in a structured, step-by-step way.
-- **Language Agent Tree Search (LATS) – LATS thinks ahead, mapping out different possible paths before choosing the best one.
+- **Language Agent Tree Search (LATS)**: LATS thinks ahead, mapping out different possible paths before choosing the best one.
 It also learns from trial and error.

 **Key Design Differences:**
 - **Memory**: Varies from prompt-based (ReAct/Toolformer) to full memory systems (LATS)